markdias/shut_thebox/README.md

 - Scoring modes: lowest single-round remainder, cumulative race to a target, or instant win on a shut box.
 - Automatic detection of legal tile combinations for each roll, including highlights and optional "best move" hints.
 - History log of every turn and instant win shout-outs.
+- Guided step-by-step tutorial overlay for both desktop and mobile layouts.
+Launch it any time from the **How to Play** button.

 ## Project structure